A Guide Physical Therapy for Sciatica (Lumbar Radiculopathy)

 - Is It Time for Treatment?

 Sciatica is a common term for radiating leg pain.
 The sciatic nerve is the largest and longest nerve in the body.
 It originates in the lower back and runs down the back of each leg into subsequent branches.
-When this nerve is compressed or irritated, it can cause symptoms of sciatica.
+When this nerve is compressed or irritated, it can cause sciatica symptoms.

 The most common symptom of sciatica is pain that radiates from the low back or buttock down into the leg.
-This pain is often described as sharp, shooting, or searing.
-Other symptoms may include:
+This sciatica pain is often described as sharp, searing, or shooting pain.
+Other sciatica symptoms may include:

 - Numbness, tingling, or changes in hot/cold detection in the leg